open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/automatic.md

 ### Check installation status

-After installing the `Instrumentation` resource, make sure that it installed correctly by running this command:
+After installing the `Instrumentation` resource, make sure that it is installed correctly by running this command:

 ```shell